syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/Gridlines.md

 ---
 layout: post
-title: Axis gridlines in WinUI Chart control | Syncfusion
+title: Axis grid lines in WinUI Chart control | Syncfusion
-description: Learn here all about the chart axis gridlines and its customization in syncfusion WinUI Chart(SfCartesianChart).
+description: Learn here all about the chart axis grid lines and its customization in syncfusion WinUI Chart(SfCartesianChart).
 platform: WinUI
 control: SfCartesianChart
 documentation: ug
 ---

-# Gridlines in WinUI Chart (SfCartesianChart)
+# Grid Lines in WinUI Chart (SfCartesianChart)

-## Major Gridlines
+## Major Grid Lines

 By default, major gridlines are automatically added to the [ChartAxis]() in its defined intervals.
 The visibility of the gridlines can be controlled using the [ShowGridLines]() property.
 The default value of [ShowGridLines]() is true.